-If you’re worried about disturbing your neighbours when you’re practicing your sax at home, a saxophone mute could be the answer.
+If you’re worried about disturbing your neighbours when you’re practising your sax at home, a saxophone mute could be the answer.

-In this video I’m testing two different types of saxophone mute to see how much quieter they make my tenor sax when I’m practicing.
+- testing two different types of saxophone mute to see how much quieter they make my tenor saxophone when I’m practising

 Sax Practice Problems

 For us saxophone players, this has been a tough year.
 With COVID-19 restrictions, many of us have been at home with the whole family, which can make practising tricky.

 My studio is in my house, so juggling time for practising, filming, and recording my saxophone with the family around has been a challenge at times.
 You don’t want to disturb your neighbours or family members, but you also don’t want to go without practising.
 This is where saxophone mutes can come in handy.